-Direct deposit is available for all employees.
+413-01 Direct deposit is available for all employees.
 Contact Payroll for more information.

-420 - Overtime (amended 01-08-13; 10-11-13)
+420 - Overtime (revised 01-08-13; 10-11-13; 09-20-20; 07-15-21)

-420-01 It is the policy of Twin Falls County that full-time, non-exempt hourly employees who work over the regular hours in each work period will accrue compensatory time in lieu of overtime payment.
-Hours worked in excess of 40 hours per
+- 420-01 It is the policy of Twin Falls County that full-time, non-exempt hourly employees who work over the regular hours in each work period will accrue compensatory time in lieu of overtime payment.
+Hours worked in excess of 40 hours per calendar week (Monday at 6:00 a.m. through the following Monday at 5:59 a.m.) for regular employees, or in excess of 85.5 hour per 14 day pay period for employees classified as law enforcement personnel (Sworn Sheriff's Deputies and Juvenile Detention Officers), shall be computed at 11⁄2 hours. - 420-02 Part time employees who work in excess of 40 hours in a week will receive overtime pay and will not accrue comp time. - 420-03 Employees classified as Exempt by the County and as defined by the FLSA are not eligible for overtime or comp time reimbursement.

-- calendar week (Sunday at 12:01 a.m. through Saturday midnight) for regular employees, or in excess of 85.5 hour per pay period for employees classified as law enforcement personnel, shall be computed at 11⁄2 hours. - Part time employees who work in excess of 40 hours in a week will receive overtime pay and will not accrue comp time. - Employees classified as Exempt by the County and as defined by the FLSA are not eligible for overtime or comp time reimbursement. - 420-04 Accrual limits are 40 hours for all regular full-time employees, with the following exceptions: - A. Employees of the Parks and Weeds departments (except clerical staff) may accrue up to 120 hours, but must use those hours in the off-season. - B. Sworn law enforcement personnel may accrue up to a maximum of 120 hours for fiscal year 2014; and a maximum of up to 90 hours for fiscal year 2015 and each year thereafter.
+- 420-04 Accrual limits are 40 hours for all regular full-time employees, with the following exceptions: - A. Employees of the Parks and Weeds departments (except clerical staff) may accrue up to 120 hours, but must use those hours in the off-season. - B. Sworn Law enforcement personnel in the Sheriff's Office may accrue up to a maximum of 90 hours.
 Any overtime worked over the maximum allowed will be compensated as overtime pay at 1 1⁄2 times the employee's regular rate of pay.
-Holiday pay will be compensated at straight time pay if over the maximum number of hours allowed. - Employees and their supervisors are expected to manage comp time accruals to acceptable levels. - Employees who work in excess of their regular daily hours may be required, at the discretion of the department head and/or elected official, to take that excess time off in the same work week in which it was worked so as to not accrue comp time. - Employees may be required to take the time off or be paid out at the discretion of the department head and/or elected official in charge of the office. - At the discretion of the department head and/or elected official, employees may also choose overtime pay instead of comp time accrual.
+Holiday pay will be compensated at straight time pay if over the maximum number of hours allowed. - C. Juvenile Detention Officers may accrue up to a maximum of 90 hours. - 420-05 Employees and their supervisors are expected to manage comp time accruals to acceptable levels. - 420-06 Employees who work in excess of their regular daily hours may be required, at the discretion of the department head and/or elected official, to take that excess time off in the same work week in which it was worked so as to not accrue comp time. - 420-07 Employees may be required to take the time off or be paid out at the discretion of the department head and/or elected official in charge of the office. - 420-08 Overtime must be approved prior to being worked. - 420-09 At the discretion of the department head and/or elected official, employees may also choose overtime pay instead of comp time accrual, if the funds are available in the department "A" budget.
 The employee must indicate on their timesheet if they want overtime pay instead of comp time.
-The elected official in charge of the office must approve the payment of overtime. - 420-09 Overtime must be approved prior to being worked. - Employees who refuse to take time off, or who report to work when scheduled time off by their supervisor, shall be subject to disciplinary action up to and including termination of employment.
+The elected official in charge of the office must approve the payment of overtime. - 420-10 Employees who refuse to take time off, or who report to work when scheduled time off by their supervisor, shall be subject to disciplinary action up to and including termination of employment.